egorworks/egorworks.github.io/themes/eternity/doc/posts.md

 ### Usage of Posts

-Eternity is configurable and you can change feature behaviours by setting variables.
+Ciao Eternity is configurable and you can change feature behaviours by setting variables.

 Here's a basic post structure.
 You can basically use `tags` to set which pages will have this post.
 We suggest to use `work` for homepage and `archive` for all posts.
 (Note: you can change their names too).
 If you want to create a new page, just add it as a new tag. (`my-image-1.jpg` should be located in `/assets/images` folder of your project)